Splat! Festival workshops

 We worked with Sydenham Primary School in Leamington Spa to create a piece for their school that would also be shown at Splat!
 Festival.
 We worked with a year group (two classes), who visited the Warwirck Arts Centre sculpture trail and chose a theme of wildlife and the medium of sculpture and printing.
 Over six sessions the classes developed their ideas, looking closely at patterns and textures in nature, inspired by the sculptures they visited.

 Begun 2018, currently ongoing, permanent public artwork, Studio Response & Taylor Wimpey Homes

 We are currently working on a public artwork for the newly built Golwg Y Mor estate in Rhoose, Wales.
-We have carried out a series of workshops with people in the town which we are using as the basis for designing the artwork, which will be installed on the estate in mid 2019.
+We have carried out a series of workshops with people in the town which we are using as the basis for designing the artwork, which will be installed on the estate in 2020.

 Put A Pebble On It

 We worked local people in Great Yarmouth to create a range of art and craft multiples inspired by the local area, architecture and history.
 The products were sold at the Great Yarmouth Contemporary, an art, craft & design fair organised by Original Projects.

 We created a Heritage Hack event for Norfolk and Norwich Festival.
 The event allowed young people to to design new heritage experiences and present their ideas to Carlton Marshes and Flag Fen Archaeology Park.
 The participants made responses to the two sites using a range of creative techniques, from cutting, pasting and model making to augmented reality and 3d printing.